Matheus2212/js-simple-accessibility/README.md

 ## How to use
-Just add the .js file and the .css file like and when the page is loaded (or before `</body>` tag), use this:
+Just add the .js file and the .css file like this:
 ```css
 <link rel="stylesheet" href="path/to/cssfile.csss"/>
 ```
 ```javascript
 <script type="text/javascript" src="path/to/jsfile.js"></script>
 ```

+and when the page is loaded (or before `</body>` tag), use this:

 ```javascript
 <script type="text/javascript">
   ACCESSIBILITY.createAccessibility();